benaston/NFeature/readme.md

 Please note that the logic to determine whether a feature is available is specified in the ```IFeatureManifestCreationStrategy``` instance you inject into the ```FeatureManifestService``` and (optionally, depending on your implementation of the aforementioned strategy) by the availability-checking function you inject into the ```FeatureSettingAvailabilityChecker```.

 Two concrete implementations of ```IFeatureManifestCreationStrategy``` are provided of-the-box: ```ManifestCreationStrategyDefault``` and ```ManifestCreationStrategyConsideringStateCookieTenantAndTime```.
 A single default availability checker function is provided out of the box ```DefaultFunctions.AvailabilityCheckFunction```, which may be used when the feature state, tenant, feature visibility mode and system time are known.

+**Footnote 2:**
+Marking a feature as established changes the behavior of the feature in the following way:

+ - all dependencies must be established
+ - checking the feature's availability will throw an exception (because it is now always available by deinition)